Carlos Souto

-Carlos Souto (Buenos Aires, May 13, 1955) is an Argentine advertising executive.
+Carlos Souto (born May 13, 1955) is an Argentine advertising executive.
 He is regarded as one of the leading political advertising executives in Argentina.
 He runs the advertising agency South Communications, which has been engaged in political advertising since 1996.
 The work teams he organizes and leads have been a key factor in transforming the Latin American political language over the last decade.
 He took part in work teams with David Ratto, Ramiro Agulla, Dick Morris, Miguel Sal and Darío Lanis.

-Childhood and Youth
+Childhood and youth

-Carlos Souto was born in Parque Patricios neighborhood in Buenos Aires City, Argentina, on May 13, 1955.
+Carlos Souto was born in Parque Patricios neighborhood in Buenos Aires, Argentina, on May 13, 1955.
 His parents, Maruja and Celestino, were Galician immigrants.
 Thanks to them and to his grandmother Carmen, both his sister Ana María and Carlos acquired Galician language before Spanish.
 He spends his childhood and early youth in the southern suburbs of Buenos Aires City.
 He started his studies at Colegio Bernasconi.
 Later, in second grade, he changed school (to Cangallo Schule, a German school in Balvanera neighborhood) where he completed his elementary and high school studies.

 Cursus Honorum

-After the military coup in Argentina and considering the political commitment he had assumed as a student representative at the Buenos Aires University Engineering School, Souto travels to Brazil and settles in Sao Paulo City.
+After the military coup in Argentina and considering the political commitment he had assumed as a student representative at the Buenos Aires University Engineering School, Souto travelled to Brazil and settled in São Paulo.
 His first job is as an office boy in the advertising agency Diálogo Propaganda.
-In 1976, he publishes his first and only storybook, illustrated by María Teresa Lemos Fontao.
-After a while, he starts working as a TV commercial production assistant.
-His beginnings are in Flipfilms and in the advertising agency Mauro Salles Interamericana.
-His rise is rapid.
-In this way, he meets the French director Olivier Perroy, who jointly with Carlo Ponti, Jr., establishes the international “Filmar do Brasil”.
-In Angra dos Reis they produce the feature film “Pirañas.”
-This would be Souto’s only experience in feature films.
-During the four years he lived in Sao Paulo Carlos Souto shared an apartment, O Quatorze in Pinheros, with the Catalan plastic artist and advertising executive Xavier Ruáix Durán.
-O quatorze would turn into a place of worship for the intellectual, the creative and young moviemakers that came together in Sao Paulo during the second half of the 1970s.
-At the beginning of the 1980s, Souto decides to come back to Argentina.
-In 1983, he organizes his first business venture.
-In 1984, he establishes a company engaged in the development of brand events.
+In 1976, he published his first and only storybook, illustrated by María Teresa Lemos Fontao.
+After a while, he started working as a TV commercial production assistant.
+His beginnings were in Flipfilms and in the advertising agency Mauro Salles Interamericana.
+His rise was rapid.
+In this way, he met the French director Olivier Perroy, who jointly with Carlo Ponti, Jr., established the international "Filmar do Brasil".
+In Angra dos Reis they produced the feature film "Pirañas."
+This would be Souto's only experience in feature films.
+During the four years he lived in São Paulo, Carlos Souto shared an apartment, O Quatorze in Pinheros, with the Catalan plastic artist and advertising executive Xavier Ruáix Durán.
+O quatorze would turn into a place of worship for the intellectual, the creative and young moviemakers that came together in São Paulo during the second half of the 1970s.
+At the beginning of the 1980s, Souto decided to come back to Argentina.
+In 1983, he organized his first business venture.
+In 1984, he established a company engaged in the development of brand events.
 Souto would work in the field of public relations and communication.
-In the following years, definitely settled in Argentina, Souto develops his first work team connected with the advertising industry.
+In the following years, definitely settled in Argentina, Souto developed his first work team connected with the advertising industry.